Mathématique: From Nothing, Nothing Comes

 This is the way.
 They both know it is.

-Zelenka hopes he’ll get to meet Rush at some point.
-He’s always liked mathematicians.
+Zelenka hopes he’ll get to meet Nicholas Rush; he’s always liked pure mathematicians.
+He was one, once.

-Rodney hesitates, torn, his expression frozen and his hands still.
+Rodney hesitates, torn, his expression conflicted, his hands still.

-Zelenka has seen him sit exactly so many times.
-Rodney hates the implementation of solutions that require destruction of any kind.
+Zelenka has seen him sit exactly so.
+Many times.
+Rodney McKay hates the implementation of solutions that require destruction of any kind.
 It is, Zelenka thinks, a surprisingly poetic weakness in a physicist.

-“So how is this going to work?”
-Sheppard asks, with a calculated ease that Zelenka interprets as closet encouragement.
+“So how’s this gonna work?”
+Sheppard asks, with a calculated ease Zelenka interprets as closet encouragement.

-“Well,” Zelenka begins, freeing his hands from the tools he holds, “his problem is uncontrolled, repetitive electrical discharge that is metabolically demanding and therefore damaging, yes?” he asks, as he completes a demonstration of repeating waveforms with both hands.
+“Well,” Zelenka begins, freeing his hands from the tools he holds, “his problem is uncontrolled repetitive electrical discharge that is metabolically demanding and therefore damaging, yes?”
+He mimes standing waves with both hands.

-“They have tried to control this pharmacologically.
-It worked for a short time, but pharmalogical control is now failing.
-Control is required for the operation and preservation of his mind, yes?”
+“They have tried to control these electrical discharges pharmacologically, and it worked for a short time, but chemical control is now failing.
+Chemical.”

-Sheppard looks at Rodney, and then back at Zelenka.
+Sheppard looks to Rodney, then back at Zelenka.
 “I’m with ya,” he says.

-“He thinks it’s going to work,” Sheppard says, looking at Rodney.
-“You can tell because he starts dropping words.”
+“He thinks it’s gonna work.”
+Sheppard looks at Rodney.
+“You can tell because he drops words when he’s excited.”

 Rodney says nothing until he says, “I don’t like it.”

-“I treat it as permanent because Altera will always exist and if that city did this to him, then it’s going to keep doing it.
+“I treat it as permanent because Altera will always exist and if that city did this to him, which seems likely, then it’ll keep doing it.
+It’s not going away.
 I treat this as permanent because he’s not here.
 He’s not here, and we’re not there, and that’s going to make fine-tuning difficult, time consuming, and ultimately imperfect.
-I treat it as permanent because if someone used this kind of untested, 1.0, beta-version, electric club on my cortex, in short, if someone did this to me, and it caused any kind of cognitive damage?
-I would be furious.”
+I treat it as permanent because if someone used this kind of untested, 1.0, beta-version, electric club on my cortex and it caused any kind of cognitive damage?
+I’d be furious.”

-“But you’d be alive,” Sheppard says, leaning against the windows.
+“But you’d be alive.”
+Sheppard leans into the crystal windows, backing himself with the clouded day, the gray sea.
 “Come on, McKay, if you don’t like this, then what else have you got?”

 “With four hours left on the six hour window that Lam gave us?”
-Rodney snaps.
-“Nothing.”
+Rodney pours all his indignation into the question, then cuts it to zero, kills all his momentum, and says, “Nothing.”
 He looks away from his own honesty.

-“If you wish to continue thinking,” Zelenka says quietly, “I will build it.”
+“If you wish to continue thinking,” Zelenka offers quietly, “I will build it.”

 The only coding language in which Rodney has sufficient proficiency for a task of this magnitude and complexity is—

-“Coding it in Ancient will make it more difficult for a terrestrial or LA programmer to alter it,” Rodney says, already turning back to his monitor.
+“Coding it in Ancient will make it more difficult for a terrestrial or LA programmer to alter it.”
+Rodney hunches over his monitor, his brow already furrowing with intent.
+“We build it with Lantean hardware?
+We run it with Lantean code.”

 Samantha Carter.